-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, you know they say technology destroys your soul?
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, you know how they say technology destroys your soul?
 Pffft.
 Compared to old school methods of damnation, it's a rank amateur at best.

-Even by cyberpunk standards, Bloodnet may as well be It Got Worse: The Game.
+Even by cyberpunk standards, BloodNet may as well be It Got Worse: The Game.
 You're Ransom Stark, a man whose life consists of telling people his name and knowing that in their head, they're thinking "What a dick."
-You look like Two Face after discovering moisturiser.
+You look like Two-Face discovered moisturiser.
 You're a freelancer, and the economy hasn't got much better over the years.
 And as if being stuck in a hellish cyberfuture of cyberalleys and cybermurderers isn't enough to cyberdeal with, you're now a vampire.

 Then things really start to suck.
 In more ways than one.
 Which is a clever reference to the whole vampire thing.
 Sorry if that was too subtle.
 You see, as a vampire, you drink blood.
 And also, the current situation is an undesirable one, meaning... oh, you get the idea.
 (Vampires like to suck on necks.)